SUMMERWHEEL11/piii_detection_in_image/README.md

 ## License

-This code is developed as a project for Post Graduate Diploma in Digital Engineering (PGDDE) under the guidance of Prof. Pradeep Sasmal, IIT Jodhpur.
+This code is developed as a project for Master of Technology in Data Engineering  under the guidance of Prof. Pradeep Sasmal, IIT Jodhpur.

 This project is licensed under the MIT License.